SimardJPL/GEE/README.md

 The GEE "Imports" lines, which include defining the FeatureCollection, must be generated within GEE manually using the "Geometry Imports" menu at the bottom of the GEE inteface.
 The "basins" GEE Table is the "regions_inclusive" asset found in the directory "Assets" and should therefore be uploaded.
 Otherwise, you can upload your own shapefile into GEE.
 The "Imports" as used in tutorial video is shown in file README_Imports.md.

+Next is the script that corresponds to "Classif_l8_S1_S2_Alos".
+Further below is the script for "DataAnalysis".

+// Classif_l8_S1_S2_Alos
-// This code produces a land cover classification base on either a shapefile or a collection of mygee from GEE.
+//This code produces a land cover classification base on either a shapefile or a collection of mygee from GEE.
 // The shapefile is created with a GIS and must contain an attribute called "class_id" which is a number starting at 0 (zero).
 // The GEE collection are mygee collected with the "Add Marker" and "Geometry imports" button on the GEE image diplay.